d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 # Modern Convolutional Neural Networks
 :label:`chap_modern_cnn`

-Now that we understand the basics of wiring together convolutional neural networks, we will take you through a tour of modern deep learning.
+Now that we understand the basics of wiring together CNNs, we will take you through a tour of modern deep learning.
 In this chapter, each section will correspond to a significant neural network architecture that was at some point (or currently) the base model upon which an enormous amount of research and projects were built.
 Each of these networks was at briefly a dominant architecture and many were